aksenofo/sparrow/README.md

     d. run __./build_libev.bash__ to build libev

 5. Use cmake to build
-    a. mkdit build in any place you want
+    a. mkdir build in any place you want
     b. run __cmake absolut_o_relative_path_to_source_location__
     c. run __make__